lightclient/protocol-ctf/README.md

 git clone https://github.com/lightclient/protocol-ctf.git
 ```

-Next, decide a challenge to attempt.
+Now, choose a challenge to attempt.
 The recommended starter
 challenge is [The Price is Wrong][wrong-price].

 Each challenge will have `README.md` explaining the challenge.
 Generally there